Hyperdimensional computing

-Hyperdimensional computing (HDC) is an approach to computation, particularly Artificial General Intelligence.
+Hyperdimensional computing (HDC) is an approach to computation.
 HDC is motivated by the observation that the cerebellum operates on high-dimensional data representations.
-In HDC, information is thereby represented as a hyperdimensional (long) vector called a hypervector.
-A hyperdimensional vector (hypervector) could include thousands of numbers that represent a point in a space of thousands of dimensions, as vector symbolic architectures is an older name for the same approach.
-Research extenuates for creating Artificial General Intelligence.
+In HDC, information is thereby represented as a hyperdimensional (long) vector, which is called a hypervector.
+A hyperdimensional vector (hypervector) could include thousands of numbers that represent a point in a space of thousands of dimensions, as vector symbolic architectures is an older name for the same provided approach.